MetaArivu/ms-mongodb/README.md

-# kubernetes mongodb Manifest YAML's
+# kubernetes mongodb for kind